7 ways to increase Mac battery life

 While this scenario makes it easy to recognize that you need a Mac replacement battery, a dying battery may not always be that obvious about it.

-Here are three ways to check battery health on your Mac in order to determine whether you need a Mac battery replacement:
+Here are two ways to check battery health on your Mac in order to determine whether you need a Mac battery replacement:

 The Painful Way